 Step 3: Design for Iteration

 AI-generated content is rarely perfect on the first try.
-Build workflows that encourage experimentation using FAL's extensive model library:
+Build workflows that encourage experimentation using fal's extensive model library:

-- Variation Generation: Let users quickly explore alternatives with models like FAL's creative upscaler
+- Variation Generation: Let users quickly explore alternatives with models like fal's creative upscaler

-- Parameter Adjustment: Provide intuitive controls for refining results using FAL's clarity upscaler
+- Parameter Adjustment: Provide intuitive controls for refining results using fal's clarity upscaler

 - History Management: Allow users to revisit and build on previous generations